-Yesterday, Loop day three, we left the Joliet town wall around 8:00 with a group of other loopers.
-By law, the Joliet drawbridges could not open until after 8:30, giving priority to rush-hour car traffic.
+Yesterday, day three of our Great Loop, we left the Joliet town wall around 8:00 with a group of other Loopers.
+By law, the Joliet drawbridges could not open until 8:30, giving priority to rush-hour car traffic.

-With that many boats in nearby water, I learned to be careful about my wake (“slow ‘er down, cap’n”).
+With that many boats nearby, I learned to be careful about my wake (“slow ‘er down, cap’n”).
 And both of us learned the value of communication by VHF radio about expected waits for bridges, locks, plans to pass another boat on one side or the other, and general courtesies. (“Ruby Street bridge, this is R&R, thanks for the lift!”)

 At the end of the day, after a long wait for completion of lock maintenance, we locked through the Marseilles, Illinois Lock with about ten other pleasure craft.
 There were only enough floating bollards (tie-ups that move up and down with the water level) for a few boats to tie up to the lock wall, so the lockmaster directed us to raft off of each other.
 We were in the middle between Golfino and Tuscarora.
 Another first!

 We and most of our fellow travelers today had reservations at Heritage Harbor Marina in Ottawa, Illinois.
-That marina is only two miles beyond the Marseilles Lock, so we all arrived in the early evening, like ducks in a row, to a warm welcome from helpful dockhands, and had a good dinner with new friends at the Marina restaurant.
+That marina is only two miles beyond the Marseilles Lock.
+We all arrived in the early evening, like ducks in a row, to a warm welcome from helpful dockhands, and had a good dinner with new friends Craig and Nikki and others at the marina restaurant.
 We were blessed with safe travel, new experiences, new friends.
 All good!